Mardi Gras Massacre: Home media

 The film was released on DVD by Code Red in September 2011 and was later released on Blu-ray in 2016.
 Severin Films announced they will be releasing a new Blu-ray edition of the film in April 2022.
 While initially made for sale on their website, the Blu-ray release by Severin was subsequently removed from their online store; as of July 2022, the release date for the Blu-ray was pushed back to December 27, 2022.
 It was ultimately released on February 7, 2023.

+Novelization

+A novelization by Brad Carter was published by Severin Films in 2024.